Alexej98/Formula_Coach/README.md

 https://cloud.haw-hamburg.de/index.php/s/TsxCARzlWdhJWRh/download

 and the password: 'VS_Demo'.
-Then add it to the folder 'Assets/FBX/textures'.
+Then add it to the folder 'Assets/FBX/textures' and add it to the material Road_suzuka in that same folder.